jamesk-rs/fts/fts-platform/deploy/README.md

 # FTS Platform - Proxmox LXC Deployment

-Deploy the FTS TIG stack (InfluxDB, Grafana, Mosquitto, Telegraf) to a Proxmox LXC container.
+Deploy the FTS TIG stack (InfluxDB, Grafana, Mosquitto, Telegraf).
+* 01-create-lxc.sh - Run on ProxMox host (if you want to deploy in LXC)
+* 02-install-docker.sh - Run inside the container (LXS or whatever other container or VM you choose)
+* 03-deploy-stack.sh - Run inside the container, it will create .env unless it exists already

 ## Prerequisites